 Home visiting is one of New Mexico's primary strategies for improving the well-being of babies and toddlers.
 Based on research that shows how crucial supportive relationships are for the development of our youngest children, ECECD funds local home visiting organizations that support families in laying the foundation for their child's well-being and success.
-Home visitors encourage prenatal care and healthy pregnancy practices to promote a healthy birth; teach positive parenting skills such as reading, playing, and
+Home visitors encourage prenatal care and healthy pregnancy practices to promote a healthy birth; teach positive parenting skills such as reading, playing, and By the Numbers praising good behaviors; and provide information on topics such as breastfeeding, safe sleep, preventing child injuries, and developing early language and learning at home.
+Home visitors work with caregivers to set goals for the future, as well as screen for risks, and connecting families to services and resources in their community that support positive paths forward.

-FY21 Funding: \$24.8M

-4,242 year-round openings

-33 programs in 31 counties

-6,456 children in 5,697 families served
+FY21 Funding: \$24.8M 4,242 year-round openings 33 programs in 31 counties 6,456 children in 5,697 families served